Sugar, Sugar: Chart performance

 In the issue of Billboard magazine dated September 20, the single started a four-week run at number one on the Hot 100, replacing the Rolling Stones' "Honky Tonk Women".
 It spent a then-lengthy 22 weeks on the Hot 100 (longer than any other single in 1969), and was one of only ten singles to spend 12 weeks in the Top Ten during the decade.
 It topped Billboards year-end list of the Top Hot 100 Singles of 1969.
 In August 1969 the record was certified gold by the RIAA for sales of one million.
 (In 1989 the gold threshold was lowered to 500,000.)
-In 2018 “Sugar, Sugar” ranked 81 in Billboards Hot 100 60th Anniversary chart.
+In 2018 "Sugar, Sugar" ranked 81 in Billboards Hot 100 60th Anniversary chart.

 Between late October and mid-December 1969 the single spent eight weeks at the top of the UK Singles Chart.
 "Sugar, Sugar" was awarded a gold disc in January 1970.
-In February 2024 the song was certified Gold by the BPI for selling 400,000 units since it was made available digitally in November 2004.
+In July 2026 the song was certified Platinum by the BPI for selling 600,000 units since it was made available digitally in November 2004.

 In the chart dated September 13, 1969, "Sugar, Sugar" topped the RPM 100 national singles chart in Canada, where it remained for three weeks.
 It also peaked at number one on the South African Singles Chart.
 On February 5, 2006, "Sugar, Sugar" was inducted into the Canadian Songwriters Hall of Fame, as co-writer Andy Kim is originally from Montreal, Quebec.